ababjac/project_final/README.md

     a.  https://www.python.org/downloads/release/python-370/

     b.
-To check that python has installed, type: python --version
+To check that python has installed, Enter: python --version

 2. Download pygame